in-toto/specification/ROADMAP.md

 1. resource-type identifiers for artifacts: a way to represent artifacts that go beyond files, such as Docker containers, SPDX metadata and OCIv2 images.
-   Although it is possible to secure artifacts of this nature already, a richer language will allow integrators to further introspect in the artifacts created, consumed and modified.
+   Although it is possible to secure artifacts of this nature already, a richer language will allow integrators to further introspect the artifacts created, consumed and modified.
 2. A TUF+in-toto recommendation ITE.
 We want to allow integrators to refer to a document that can simplify the deployment of both technologies together with meaningful security guarantees.
 Batteries included.